agilecustoms/release/README.md

 # About
-Reusable GitHub Action `gha-release`
+Reusable GitHub Action `gha-release` allows to release microservices that hold application code and infrastructure code (like Terraform).
-1. Generate new version
-   1. use input.version if provided
+Since Terraform is distributed as source code via git tags, the action uses git tags as source of truth for versioning.
+It generates new version based on current git tags and commit tags `#patch`, `#minor`, `#major`, then synchronously pushes new git tag and publishes artifacts with same version

-   2. else: generate version based on the latest tag + git commit message: #major, #minor, #patch
+1. Generate new version based on the latest tag + git commit message: #major, #minor, #patch
 2. Update version in code (`package.json`, `pom.xml`) and commit
    1. maven (java-parent)
    2. npm (envctl)
    3. custom (envctl to update cache key!)
 3. Git push
-   1. push two tags: new (generated) version and 'latest'
-   2. push changes from step 2
+   1. commit changes from step 2
+   2. add tags 'major', 'major.minor', 'major.minor.patch' and 'latest'
+   3. atomically push commit and tags to the remote repository
 4. Publish artifacts
-   1. S3 (tt-message, tt-web, tt-auth, db-evolution-runner, env-api).
-Files need to be in `s3` directory.
+   1. AWS S3 - upload files in S3 bucket, files need to be in `./s3` directory.
 Supports dev-release
-   2. Docker - ECR (env-cleanup)
+   2. AWS ECR - publish Docker image in ECR repository
-   3. maven - CodeArtifact (java-parent)
+   3. AWS CodeArtifact maven - publish maven package in CodeArtifact repository
-   4. npm - npmjs.com (envctl)
+   4. npmjs - publish npm package in npmjs.com repository

+Limitations:
+- only `on: push` event is supported - covers both direct push and PR merge. `on: pull_request` is not supported
+- when use `on: push` then semver tag `#patch`, `#minor`, `#major` is taken only from last commit message, keep it in mind when merging PRs
+- only `main` branch is supported for now
+These limitations should be gone in future, see roadmap

 Note: first I do git "Git push" and then "Publish artifacts", so that if publish fails, I can re-run release workflow.
 Of course, the price is dangling git tag.
 If publish fails painfully, we can easily roll back git tag!

-## Test via 'test' workflow
-1. Make a branch 'feature' (this repo unlikely to incur many changes)
-2. Push branch and get feedback
-3. Once satisfied, revert any debug changes and merge to `main`
+Note for contributors: if you want to add support say for Google Cloud Docker Repository:
+- add parameters with prefix 'gc-'
+- if artifact is tag based, make sure you publish several tags: 'latest', 'major', 'major.minor', 'major.minor.patch'

 ## Inputs
 - `tag-context` - Context for tag generation: 'repo' (default) or 'branch'.